Table of Contents

 Invented in 1952, these photodiodes are often found in today's long-range weapons, fiber-optic communication, and positron emission tomography systems.
 Their claim to fame is the aptly named avalanche effect, which produces immense signal multiplication within the photodiode itself.
 Due to this internal gain, APDs often provide exceptional sensitivity and low dark current when cooled.
 In fact, some systems employ these image sensors to reliably detect single photons of light.
 However, to utilize the avalanche effect to the fullest, APDs require high-voltage input.

 APDs are generally fast, sensitive, and highly efficient light-detecting sensors.
 They may also be deliberately designed for low-light, high-speed, or temperature-controlled applications.
 What's more, they can also be configured to detect specific wavelengths of light, like those in the visible or NIR regions, with extreme precision.
-That's why high-performance APDs are the fluorescence image sensors of choice for our Odyssey® DLx Imaging System.
+That's why high-performance APDs are the fluorescence image sensors of choice for our Odyssey® DLx Imaging System and Odyssey F Imaging Systems.

 3. Complementary Metal-Oxide Semiconductors (CMOS)